chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 @@@section

 ## Asynchronous

-## Back pressured
+* Programming model
+    * CompletableFuture from the JDK
+    * Scala Futures
+    * Actors and Streams from Akka
+    * Observables and Flowables from RxJava
+* Network
+    * Does a request over the network use a Thread?

 @@@@notes

-- Techniques to achieve the goals
-- Different/better techniques?
-- Async
-  - Remaining responsive
+* How many threads do you need to service a 1000 concurrent requests?
+* Async programming model vs actually async all the way down

+@@@@

+@@@

+@@@section

-- Back pressure/FlowControl
+## Back pressure

+* How do we stop a fast producer overloading a slow consumer?
+* How is demand signalled?
+* How do we prevent bring data from a database at a faster rate than the client can consumer?

+@@@@notes

-  - Dealing with components that run at different speeds
+* Dealing with components that run at different speeds
-  - Much more important when moving away from thread per request
+* Much more important when moving away from thread per request

 @@@@